 It might well alienate ‘traditional’ fans of the FIFA series and leave itself vulnerable to their vitriolic criticism and savage put-downs.
 But for others, it opens up a whole new universe to play around in.
-One where your dreams, your dribbling feet and commitment to the soccer just might eventually uplift you from a total unknown to a God ardently worshiped by millions of adoring fans around the globe.
-EA games did a great job by introducing numerous new additions on the FIFA 17.
+One where your dreams, your dribbling feet, and your commitment to soccer just might eventually uplift you from a total unknown to a God ardently worshiped by millions of adoring fans around the globe.
+EA Games did a great job by introducing numerous new additions to FIFA 17.

 At first sight, it would appear that the crew behind FIFA 17 sat up all night and far into the next day going over a quite lengthy list of FIFA 16’s identified shortcomings.
-Bravely nursing a sore head and determined to do better they then embarked on a total tear down of the game as we know it.
+Bravely nursing a sore head and determined to do better they then embarked on a total teardown of the game as we know it.
 The result is an all-new storyline you just cannot help but fall in love with.
-Even though the players who played the whole FIFA lineup may not like the quick jump from the FIFA 16 to the 17.
+Even though the players who played the whole FIFA lineup may not like the quick jump from FIFA 16 to 17.

 The core of the new FIFA 17 is The Journey mode.
 And no it’s not a journey to a properly obscure Pacific island to teach the ignorant natives the fundamentals of the beautiful game.
 Rather, it’s a nerve-wracking journey of self-discovery and awareness.
-You are cast in the mold of a plucky and talented lad by the apt name of Alex Hunter and given the opportunity to go hunting for glory on the football stadium.
+You are cast in the mold of a plucky and talented lad by the apt name of Alex Hunter and given the opportunity to go hunting for glory inthe football stadium.
 As such, if you show the proper amount of devotion to the lessons of your coach and apply what you are taught to the pitch and on your poor opponents, why you practically got it made, brah!

 Our first view of the ambitious Alex is as a kid on a muddy field in Clapham Commons kicking a ball around.
 Depending on your hunger for success you will either help him ace an upcoming trial and get on the fast-traveled road to success.
 Or see your -and his- career over before it has even properly started.